observablehq/framework/docs/imports.md

 <div class="note">While there is <a href="./reactivity">reactivity</a> in Markdown across <a href="./javascript">code blocks</a>, there’s no reactivity within vanilla JavaScript modules.
 You can, however, export <a href="./reactivity#promises">async functions</a> and <a href="./reactivity#generators">generator functions</a> to define reactive variables.</div>

-## URL imports
+## Remote imports

-Lastly, you can import a JavaScript file from an arbitrary URL.
-This is useful for loading a library at runtime, say for an analytics script that isn’t published to a package registry and isn’t version-controlled.
+Lastly, you can import a JavaScript file from an arbitrary URL at runtime.
+This is useful for loading a library from a remote server, say for an analytics script that isn’t published to a package registry and isn’t version-controlled.

 The `npm:canvas-confetti` import above is approximately equivalent to importing from jsDelivr using `/+esm`: